artchar/diet/README.md

-# diet
+# Diet&Fit Motivation
+Software Design Project

+By Andrew Kennedy, Arthon Charanvattanakit, Drew Soucie, and Mark Iskandar

+# Instructions to run app:

+Install django and python 3.3+ if you do not have it

+Do these commands in a terminal
-cd diet
+$ cd diet

-python manage.py runserver
+$ python manage.py runserver

-Open browser, go to localhost:8000
+Open browser, go to http://127.0.0.1:8000/

-by andrew, arthon, mark, and drew